Aditya-U7/Algorithms/Minimum_cost_spanning_tree/Prim's_algorithm/README.md

-Prim's algorithm works on connnected undirected graph.
+Prim's algorithm works on connected undirected graph.
 It finds the minimum spanning tree for the given graph.

-When the below graph is given as input to the program:
+When the below graph is given as an input to the program:

 ![Screenshot](primgraph.png)